Mathematical Miracles Of The Qur’an Part 3

 This study was conducted taking the Arabic letter "Ra" as the "R" in Western alphabets or "Mim" as the letter "M." The sequence of the letters representing the element is not considered.
 It is sufficient for the letters to appear side by side.
 This is because the letters in the element Kr, for example, do not represent another element by the name of "Rk."

 Scientists have identified 92 natural elements.
 Artificial elements have also been obtained by various experiments in recent times, but these are seldom found on Earth.
+To date, the existence of 110 elements has been verified by the International Union of Pure and Applied Chemistry (IUPAC). |

 (This section is based on Ömer Çelakıl's book "Building Blocks of the Universe in the Holy Qur'an" and contains calculations the accuracy of which has been confirmed.)